 The L-8 was part of a class of 22 blimps, and was 147.5 feet long with a diameter of 39 feet 10 inches.
 Capable of over 60 mph, it could easily out run a submarine, and could cruise at 46 mph for over 11 hours.
 It was powered by 2 X 145 horsepower radial engines.
 It was armed with 2 X 350 pound bombs for use against enemy subs, and L-8 had been used to ferry supplies to the USS Hornet for use during the famous Doolittle Raid.
 Of course the blimp was equipped with a radio, and the last transmission was that the crew was observing an oil slick on the water and was investigating.
 Incident investigators found the radio, engines and guns present and in working condition.
 Code books were also present, along with other normal equipment, and plenty of gas (fuel) was left.
 What they did not find was the crew or what happened to the crew.

-What do you think happened?
+Question for students (and subscribers): What do you think happened?
 Was there a stowaway aboard that murdered the crew and tossed them in the ocean?
 Were aliens involved?
 Supernatural causes?
 Did one or both crewmen go bonkers and commit suicide or murder suicide?
-Let us know what you think.
+Let us know what you think in the comments section below this article.
 We sure do not know!